-Again if you are a WordPress, Drupal, or Joomla! user then consider downloading the proper plugin file instead.
+Again if you are a WordPress, Drupal, or Joomla! the user then considers downloading the proper plugin file instead.
 To access these simply click the corresponding CMS icon and you’ll be shown a download button.
 This shaves a lot of time off your installation and makes things a whole lot simpler for you.
-Also Blogger users have the ability to auto-import a new widget directly from the BumpIn signup page.
+Also, Blogger users have the ability to auto-import a new widget directly from the BumpIn signup page.

 Ultimately BumpIn is a fantastic choice for your website.
 All three of the social media toolbars are truly fantastic in their own ways.
 As I mentioned before spend a little time toying around with each system to see which can fill your needs the best.
 They can all generally support the same style of social media sharing, so ultimately the toolbar of your choice comes down to preference and usability options.

 WordPress 3rd Party Plugins

 All this talk of social media toolbars has driven me to browse through WordPress plugin archives for some alternatives.
 Although these aren’t fully scalable social media toolbars the three plugins below are great for any WP blog.
 Even if you are a standard webmaster you may enjoy testing these plugins with your new sharing toolbar and see how they go over together.

 The WordPress Bar creates a solution for those trying to capitalize on page views for external links.
 This feature was built first at Digg.com where users would click a link leading off-site and be directed to the page with an added Diggbar on top.
 Well with this plugin your visitors will be directed off your blog page to external links but still, keep a small toolbar towards the top of each page.

 Additionally you may include up to 16 social media sharing links into this new toolbar.
 This makes it much easier for visitors to share your links live and keep up with your website articles while also browsing the web.
 Analytics stats are also tracked and can be displayed within your WordPress admin panel.